Love Does Not Keep Record of Wrongs

 "அப்படியிருந்தும், இயேசு எல்லாரையும் அறிந்திருந்தபடியால், அவர்களை நம்பி இணங்கவில்லை." — யோவான் 2:24 (TAOVBSI)

-Yet He still loved them.
+Yet He still loved them deeply and perfectly.

 David and Saul (தாவீதும் சவுலும்)

-David forgave Saul and refused to kill him (1 Samuel 24), but he did not return to live under Saul's authority.
-David forgave fully.
-David did not trust foolishly.
-This is not unforgiveness -- this is love guided by wisdom.
+David provides an excellent example of this balance.
+David forgave Saul completely and refused to kill him when he had the opportunity (1 Samuel 24), but he did not return to live under Saul's authority.
+David forgave fully, but he did not trust foolishly.

 The Biblical Balance: Forgiveness and Trust (வேதாகம சமநிலை: மன்னிப்பும் நம்பிக்கையும்)

-This distinction must be clearly understood:
+This distinction must be clearly understood in our relationships:

-- Forgiveness is commanded immediately.
+- Forgiveness is commanded immediately

-- Trust is rebuilt gradually.
+- Trust is rebuilt gradually

 "Take heed to yourselves.
 If your brother sins against you, rebuke him; and if he repents, forgive him." — Luke 17:3 (NKJV)